-He Whakaputanga – the Declaration of Independence – may be small in size, but it is hugely important.
+He Whakaputanga – the Declaration of Independence of the United Tribes of New Zealand – may be small in size, but it is hugely important.
 New Zealand’s first ‘constitutional document’, it was how rangatira (Māori leaders) told the world, back in 1835, that New Zealand was an independent Māori nation.

 He signed: Patuone

 Eruera Maihi Patuone | ? – 1872 | Iwi Ngāpuhi | Hapū Ngāti Hao, Ngāti Pou, Ngāti Rangi

 Patuone was the older brother of Tāmati Wāka Nene and a principal leader of Ngāti Hao.
 Said to be 108 when he died in 1872, he was a “warm friend of Europeans, supporter of the Queen's laws, and peacemaker.”

 Patuone signed He Whakaputanga sometime between 29 March 1836 and 25 June 1837.
 In 1840 he signed Te Tiriti o Waitangi.